Master of Education with a concentration in Teaching of Writing for Grades P-12 online

 Credit Hours: 3

-Students who are seeking Supervisor Endorsement must take both of the following courses.
-Students who are not seeking Supervisor Endorsement must choose one of the following courses.
+Students who are seeking the School Supervisor Certificate must take both of the following courses.

 Duration: 7 Weeks weeks